-We are substantially dependent on our remaining employee and consultants to facilitate the consummation of the proposed Merger.
+We are substantially dependent on our remaining consultants to facilitate the consummation of the proposed Merger.

-In connection with our restructuring in January 2019 and a further restructuring in March of 2019, we terminated all but one employee.
-Our ability to successfully complete a strategic transaction depends in large part on our ability to retain the consulting services of certain of our former personnel, particularly Adam Gridley, our President, Jonathan Lieber, our Interim Chief Financial Officer, and Stephen Kennedy, our Executive Vice President and Chief Operating Officer.
+In connection with our restructuring in January 2019 and a further restructuring in March of 2019, we terminated all but one employee, and we subsequently terminated our final employee in May 2019.
+Our ability to successfully complete a strategic transaction depends in large part on our ability to retain the consulting services of certain of our former personnel, particularly Adam Gridley, our President and Jonathan Lieber, our Interim Chief Financial Officer.
 Despite our efforts to retain these individuals as consultants following their separation of service from the Company, one or more may terminate their engagement with us on short notice.
 The loss of the services of any of these individuals could potentially harm our ability to consummate the proposed Merger, as well as fulfill our reporting obligations as a public company.